TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Cow grazing in the jungle.

-The house is sturdier than others we’d seen on our journey into the jungle.
-Further downstream we had pushed our wooden boat up onto the bank and clambered out to visit a village which had once bordered the river.
-Now, for safety’s sake, it can be found two hundred meters into the mix of heavy-trunks, papaya plants, and sprawling creepers: an attempt to escape the reach of the malicious waters.
+The house is sturdier than others we'd seen on our journey into the jungle.
+Further downstream, we pushed our wooden boat up onto the bank and clambered out to visit a village that had once bordered the river.
+Now, for safety's sake, it can be found two hundred meters into the mix of heavy trunks, papaya plants, and sprawling creepers: an attempt to escape the reach of the malicious waters.

 Luis, our guide, had shown us the remains of the town hall – a grandiose term for a building that had been a single room with a palm roof.
 It was lost to the raging currents a few summers ago, as the river swelled beyond memory and reclaimed the land on which the community had built their village.